CIA says it did not infiltrate Senate committee computers

 Brennan spoke after Senator Dianne Feinstein, chairwoman of the Senate’s intelligence committee, accused the agency of spying on its computers and thwarting the release of its report on the CIA program that included harsh interrogation practices.

-“We are not trying at all to prevent its release,” Brennan said.
+“We are not trying at all to prevent it’s release,” Brennan said.
+(Reporting by Doina Chiacu; Editing by Bill Trott)